AY UP LADS! - A REYT GUD TIME BY GUM IN`T YOLKSHIRE!!

 One idea we are working on is driving/ferrying the group to Oxenhope - about 10 miles away - and taking a steam train ride on the Keighley & Worth Valley Preservation Railway to Haworth and walking up through the village (think "Hovis" advert!) to the Parsonage and then onto and across the Haworth Moors back to Oxenhope.

-Other options for those looking for more "townie" trips is Halifax only a few miles to the east, with the spectacular Piece Hall which is bound to have a big event on over the Easter Weekend, the "Quality Street" factory, Eureka Museum and Shibden Hall home of the now "famous" Ann Lister otherwise known to BBC Drama fans as "Gentleman Jack".
+Other options for those looking for more "townie" trips is Halifax only a few miles to the east, with the spectacular Piece Hall, the "Quality Street" factory, Eureka Museum and Shibden Hall home of the now "famous" Ann Lister otherwise known to BBC Drama fans as "Gentleman Jack".

 Photo credits: Photographs of the hostel used with permission of the YHA.
 All other images property of Martin Watkins and used with permission.

 IMPORTANT! - Participation Statement

 You MUST complete a Participation Statement in addition to booking your event space before attending an OutdoorLads event.
 You only need to complete this Participation Statement once, not for each event you attend.